-We re-enforce the chosen value of the month through our daily collective worship.
+We re-enforce the chosen value of the term through our daily collective worship.
 In collective worship, the children are given the opportunity to think about the Christian meaning of the value and how it can be demonstrated in their lives.
 This can be through the use of music, stories and symbols.
 Children are encouraged to be involved in the collective worship, whether it is led by the head teacher, class based or led by visitors to the school from the local churches.

 “Church of England schools are inclusive, safe spaces where pupils learn to respect diversity of all kinds.
 Like any other state school, our schools comply with the legal requirements of the Equalities Act 2010.
 Among other things, this requires the school to accept the wishes of children and their families with regard to gender identity.
 It would be unlawful for any of our schools to do otherwise.”

 Our Christian Values are displayed on our "Value display" in the hall.
 The symbol of a tree, shown on our motto and through our prayer tree, was chosen as it links to our Motto; Learning together, Growing together.
 Also all of our classes are named after British trees and we are part of the Acorn Education Trust.